-This seaside town is well worth a visit – it packs a punch for such a small size.
-With an array of interesting museums, a spellbinding cathedral and enchanting ruins, St Andrews draws in history lovers, plus it’s known as the ‘Home of Golf’, and its culinary scene is sublime.
+This seaside town is well worth a visit, packing a great punch for such a small size.
+With an array of interesting museums, a spellbinding cathedral and enchanting ruins, St Andrews draws in history lovers, but it’s also known as the ‘Home of Golf’.
+Don't miss the exciting culinary scene either!

 Why we love staycations in Scotland

-There’s so much history – the country is scattered with so many castles and ancient ruins with interesting tales to tell.
-You can even bed down for the night in some of the castles!
+The country is scattered with so many castles and ancient ruins that have interesting tales to tell.
+You can even bed down for the night in some of these historic sites.

-While it’s all about the outdoors in Scotland, you’ve also got incredible bustling cities right in the heart of it all.
-We’re in love with charming Edinburgh!
+While it’s all about the outdoors in Scotland, you’ve also got incredible bustling cities right in the heart of it all, like charming Edinburgh.

-For a small country (you can travel from North to South in four and a half hours!) this corner of the UK packs a lot in.
-Wales is probably most well-known for its scenery – with five Areas of Outstanding Natural Beauty you’re never far from a picture-perfect landscape!
-But that’s not all Wales offers staycationers, with three incredible national parks – Snowdonia, Brecon Beacons and Pembrokeshire Coast National Park – you’re spoiled for choice when it comes to where to go on your adventure-filled holiday.
+For a small country (you can travel from North to South in four and a half hours!), this corner of the UK is brimming with activities and beauty to explore.
+Wales is probably most well-known for its scenery, boasting five Areas of Outstanding Natural Beauty and three incredible national parks – Snowdonia, Brecon Beacons and Pembrokeshire Coast National Park.
+Whether you prefer adventuring or relaxed picnicking, you'll never be far from a picture-perfect landscape!

 One of the UK’s most-loved national parks, Brecon Beacons offers up a wealth of adventure, from stargazing and cave-exploring to fishing and paragliding… not forgetting the 1,200-miles of walking trails through gorges and over lush green hills.

-Another epic national park in Wales, Snowdonia offers up amazing scenery, magical wild swimming spots, fresh and beautiful walks along the coast, and even zip-lining in the mountains.
-A total outdoor playground!
+Another epic national park in Wales, Snowdonia boasts amazing scenery, wild swimming spots, beautiful walks along the coast, and even zip-lining in the mountains.
+In short, it's a total outdoor playground!

 Home to three of Wales’ five Area’s of Outstanding Natural Beauty, the landscapes of North Wales are spellbinding.
 Go surfing at the seaside, wander charming old towns, and soak up the interesting local culture and heritage.